rizalrepo/sso-client-lib/README.md

 # Views Config

--   use code bellow for direct url portal, edit-password and logout
+-   use code bellow for show user avatar, direct url portal, update profile, edit-password and logout

 ```
 {{-- in app blade --}}